jodadoj/card-game/README.md

 Generally inspired by depiction of the [Fourth Cicle of Hell](https://en.wikipedia.org/wiki/Inferno_(Dante)#Fourth_Circle_(Greed))as a duelling ring

-Player are watched by unseen entities in a dimly lit room as the surround a table with a flame under a chandelier
+Dammed are watched by unseen entities in a dimly lit room as the surround a table with a flame under a chandelier

 Light assets?
 Maybe actual eyes later but dim lights that move should be enough

-  The fire represent the [Morning Star](https://en.wikipedia.org/wiki/Lucifer) as the symbol of Lucifer, King of Hell, and pride
+The fire should represent the [Morning Star](https://en.wikipedia.org/wiki/Lucifer) as the symbol of Lucifer, King of Hell, and pride

 Everything on the table comes from and dissapears into the fire

 A simple asset (perhaps another bright light) but pivotal to the game structure as a major piece

 Also important are the mechanics of the play table